Chapter 19: The Tragedy at Ong Thanh 062025

 Shelton took Terry's place as operations officer (S3) of the 2/28th

-Black Lions and Terry went to Division for a short time while waiting
+Black Lions.
+Terry then went to Division for a short time while waiting

 Terry Allen was given that man's job.
-I don't believe that commander had
+I don't believe that this

-a famous World War II general for a father.
-Once again, Terry found
+commander had a famous World War II general for a father.
+Once again,

-himself back with the Black Lions.
-Big Jim stayed on a while, as his
+Terry found himself back with the Black Lions.
+Big Jim served as his

-operations officer, but left two weeks before the Battle of Ong Thanh
+operations officer for a while but left two weeks before the Battle of

 Jim was happily married and had six kids.
 He was book smart and